felores/universal-skills/README.md

 ### Why I built this

 A week ago, I reverse engineered Claude Code's skills.
 A day ago, I spotted this repo [openskills](https://github.com/numman-ali/openskills) which implements skills for other coding agents.
-Their approach works but just writing available skills into the AGENTS.md is suboptimal.
+Their approach works but is suboptimal.
 That's why I decided to build a functional equivalent to Claude Code's skills based on MCP.
-More information in the [FAQ documentation](./docs/FAQ.md).
+See [why not use openskills](./docs/FAQ.md#why-dont-i-just-use-openskills) for details.

 ## Installation